 Type: Indexes / Catalogs

-Bibliography of the History of Art (BHA) and Répertoire international de la littérature de l'art (RILA) provides a comprehensive bibliography of scholarly writing about the history of Western art from late antiquity to the present.
-Broad in scope, BHA and RILA encompasses fine arts-painting, sculpture, drawing, prints, and architecture-as well as decorative and applied arts-crafts, graphic arts, folk, and popular art.
+Bibliography of the History of Art (BHA) and Répertoire international de la littérature de l'art (RILA) provide a comprehensive bibliography of scholarly writing about the history of Western art from late antiquity to the present.
+Broad in scope, BHA and RILA encompass the fine arts—painting, sculpture, drawing, prints, and architecture—as well as decorative and applied arts—crafts, graphic arts, folk, and popular art.

-BHA and RILA indexes and abstracts art-related books, conference proceedings, dissertations, exhibition and dealers' catalogs and articles from thousands of periodicals in many languages.
-The database is particularly strong in European art from the medieval through modern periods, and in the indexing of foreign language materials.
+BHA and RILA index and abstract art-related books, conference proceedings, dissertations, exhibition and dealers' catalogs and articles from thousands of periodicals in many languages.
+They are particularly strong in European art from the medieval through modern periods, and in the indexing of foreign language materials.

 Abbreviation: bibl-hist-art